Tag Archives: Big Muddy

 Out There It’s Summertime

-Reid Dickie I’m just back from a eight-day ramble on the prairies, mostly in the Missouri Coteau and Cypress Hills areas of southern Saskatchewan.
-I visited half a dozen new sites, revisited some familiar ones, shot almost 2 hours of … Continue reading
+I’m just back from a eight-day ramble on the prairies, mostly in the Missouri Coteau and Cypress Hills areas of southern Saskatchewan.
+I visited half a dozen new sites, revisited some familiar ones, shot almost 2 hours of video (expect plenty of reports from afar as a result), met wonderful new people and spent time with some old favourites.
+My intuition quickened, Spirit whispered through the trees in Pine Cree Park and Old Souls aided and abetted me along the way.
+My reward for the 2800 kms and ensuing events is serenity, a renewed sense of purpose and a bolstering of my humanity.
+You get what you intend.

 Filed under Accommodations, Ancient Wisdom, Natural Places, Parks, Pioneers, Prairie People, PRAIRIES, Sacred Places, Saskatchewan, Spirit, spirit sands, Video